 Testing negative for HIV does not mean that you are immune to the virus, so it is important to continue protecting yourself.
-Don't get discouraged or give up if you slip (by having unsafe sex or sharing needles).
+Don't get discouraged or give up if you slip (by having sex without a condom or by sharing needles).

 There are several things you can do to keep protecting your health, now that you know you are negative:

-- If you do not already see a doctor regularly, start now.
-It is always a good idea to have regular checkups, and your doctor will have a medical history of your health to refer to if you get sick.
+- If you do not already see a health care provider regularly, start now.
+It is always a good idea to have regular checkups, and your provider will have a medical history of your health.

 - Ask for support in staying HIV negative.
 There are support services that can help you stick to your decision to stay safe.
 Your health care provider and/or the clinic social worker should have a list of such service providers.